Mathematics (Master of Science)

 Minimum Degree Requirements for the Degree of Master of Science

 Each student must complete one of the following options:

-Under either option students must take, or acquire the knowledge of the content in, the courses MATH 331 and MATH 333, and must satisfactorily complete at least four 300-level mathematics courses and the seminar MATH 382.
+Under either option students must take, or acquire the knowledge of the content in, the courses MATH 331 and MATH 333, and must satisfactorily complete at least four 300-level mathematics courses and the seminar 382.
 In both options students must select a major concentration from among the areas: Analysis, Algebra, Applied Mathematics, or Discrete Mathematics.
-The concentration shall consist of at least nine approved credits in advanced mathematics courses in the respective area, three of which must be at the 300-level; students in option B. may count the six credits of thesis credit towards these nine credits.
-In both options students must also select a minor concentration consisting of at least three approved credits of advanced mathematics complementary to the major area.
-With approval of the student's advisor up to six credits of courses outside mathematics may be used to fulfill the major, minor, or degree requirements.
+The concentration shall consist of at least nine approved hours in advanced mathematics courses in the respective area, three of which must be at the 300-level; students in option b. may count the six hours of thesis credit towards these nine hours.
+In both options students must also select a minor concentration consisting of at least three approved hours of advanced mathematics complementary to the major area.
+With approval of the student's advisor up to six hours of courses outside mathematics may be used to fulfill the major, minor, or degree requirements.